Goodbye letters from PokerStars to Chinese players

 PokerStars going nowhere?

-But, there are several nuances in this case that led us to strongly doubt the accuracy of such a straightforward approach.
+However, several nuances in this case led us to strongly doubt the accuracy of such a straightforward approach.
 In fact, the Chinese authorities are against online poker, and the PokerStars' parent company wants to dabble into the US market and is willing to sacrifice some operations and profits.

 PokerStars.COM, and .EU will exit China (the email came from the last one), but the room has two alternatives: